 I want a person to stand in front of the painting and wonder…what happened here?

-I have been drawing and painting for most of my life, I started drawing at a young age and was encouraged my mom who bought me my first easel and set of watercolour paints at the age of 10.
-I loved horses and that was my main subject for many years.
-After getting married I took up drawing with soft pastels concentrating on wildlife and faces as that was my passion at that point in my life and this was my medium for 28 years.
-I have been Oil Painting for 16 Years and been experimenting with Pen & Ink using a dipping pen and nib & Watercolours for the last 5 years.
+I have been drawing and painting for most of my life, starting at a young age, and was encouraged my mom who bought me my first easel and set of watercolour paints.
+I loved horses and that was my main subject for many years, and after getting married I took up drawing with soft pastels concentrating on wildlife and faces as that was my passion at that point in my life.
+That was my medium for 28 years.
+I have been Oil Painting for 15 years and this is my medium of choice at the moment, and love working in Pen & Ink using a dipping pen and nib & watercolours as well as occasionally working in charcoal.

-I also took up photography at a young age using my dads old Canon SLR and eventually bought myself a digital camera at the age of 24.
-I have been taking photos ever since buying more equipment as I go along, an expensive but worthwhile hobby:)
+I took up photography at a young age using my dads old Canon SLR and eventually bought myself a digital camera at the age of 24.
+I have been taking photos ever since buying more equipment as I go along, an expensive but worthwhile hobby as it gives me the opportunity to take the photos I want which enables me to create paintings with the feeling that I felt at the moment of taking the photograph.

 2012 Group exhibition with Wakaba Muteki, Given Leshaba, Quentin Oosthuizen and Heinz Thomas Weitz at the Ga Rouge Restaurant.